e-alfred/flowupload/README.md

 Installation
 ------------
 Clone the contents of the repository into your `apps` directory and rename it to `flowupload`, if necessary.
+Otherwise simply download it from the Nextcloud app store within your Nextcloud instance: https://apps.nextcloud.com/apps/flowupload

 Licenses
 -------